-My client purchased this garbage disposal for their main sink, so we decided on this traditional air switch.
-Air switches are just counter-mounted buttons that activate your garbage disposal.
+My client purchased this garbage disposal for their main sink, so we decided on this traditional disposal button.
+Disposal buttons are counter-mounted buttons that activate your garbage disposal.
 They’re much prettier than a wall switch!
 This style is available only through dealers, but here is a similar option.

 The first thing I noticed about this refrigerator was the handle style.
 Not quite sure why, but I am fully obsessed.